Visa requirements for Chinese citizens

 Visa requirements for Chinese citizens are administrative entry restrictions imposed on citizens of China who hold Mainland passport by the authorities of other states.

-As of 2025, Chinese citizens had visa-free or visa on arrival access to 85 countries and territories, ranking the Chinese Passport 58th in the world according to the Henley Passport Index.
+As of 2026, Chinese citizens had visa-free or visa on arrival access to 83 countries and territories, ranking the Chinese Passport 55th in the world according to the Henley Passport Index.

 Historical perspective

-Before February 2014, Chinese immigration authorities did not generally allow mainland Chinese citizens to board cruise ships, flights, or go through land border crossings to other countries without having a valid visa for the destination country.
-This policy applied even if the destination country did not require a visa, or granted a visa on arrival to Chinese passport holders, unless the exit was approved by the Ministry of Public Security.
+Before February 2014, Chinese immigration authorities did not generally allow mainland Chinese citizens to board cruise ships, flights, or go through land border crossings to other countries without holding a valid visa for the destination country, unless the destination country had a bilateral visa waiver agreement with China.

 Exceptions were possible if the traveller had a third country's visa and a connecting flight from the initial destination country to the third country.
 As of 10 June 2017, if the destination is a visa-on-arrival or e-visa issuing country this approval is no longer needed.

 Visa requirements for Chinese citizens were lifted by: